HussX/piplay/README.md

    - This tool is not built for custom screen locations or multiple screens.
 Just a generic grid.
    - Ensure you have the correct number of cameras for your grid.
 For example, a 2x2 grid for 3-4 cameras.
    - **Rotation**: Adjusts the output to the framebuffer to avoid screen rotation issues on the Pi.
-   - **FPS**: Lowering this value skips more incoming frames, reducing CPU load.
+   - **FPS**: Not applicable with MPV - left in for backwards compatibility.
    - **Grid Setup**: Set up the grid using the `row` and `column` variables.
 For instance, 2 rows and 3 columns will be arranged as such in 0 or 180-degree rotation.
 In 90 or 270-degree rotation, it will be a 3x2 grid.
 The stream order will fill the grid based on a 0-degree rotation.

 3. **Run the Installer**: